Skip to the content.

 del a

-the destructor of the list type will stores the current list to free_list (if free_list is not full)
+The destructor of the list type will store the current list in free_list (if free_list is not full)

-next time you create a new list object, free_list will be checked if there is available objects you can use directly, if so, allocate from free_list, if not, allocate from CPython’s memory management system
+Next time you create a new list object, free_list will be checked for available objects you can use directly.
+If available, allocate from free_list; if not, allocate from CPython’s memory management system

 b = list()